Quantifying subspace entanglement with geometric measures: Results

 \textit{Example 3}.
 Let $d_A=d_B=4$ and consider the following mixed state from \cite{johnston2022complete}:

 where (we omit normalization for brevity)

 By using the PPT relaxation, we figure out that $E_2(\rho) \geq 0.382367$, indicates the presence of entanglement.
-Further, by computing the geometric measure of higher bounded rank through gradient descent, we can conclude that $\rho$ is highly entangled since $E_3(\rho) \geq 0.06558$, i.e., it can only be an ensemble contains at least rank-3 entangled states.
+Further, by computing the geometric measure of higher bounded rank via gradient descent, we can conclude that $\rho$ is high-dimensional entangled since $E_3(\rho) \geq 0.06558$, i.e., it can only be an ensemble contains at least rank-3 entangled states.
 This information is not available for the PPT relaxation.